asterisk/documentation/README.md

 The next time you want to test, you can just activate the virtual environment without needing to install the dependencies again.
 The `.venv` directory is already in the `.gitignore` file.

-You'll also need the [`gh`](https://cli.github.com) tool to pull down the dynamic documentaiton from the CreateDocs job.
+You'll also need the [`gh`](https://cli.github.com) tool to pull down the dynamic documentation from the CreateDocs job.

+> [!NOTE]
-**NOTE:**  The documentation build process no longer uses the `mike` python package.
+> The documentation build process no longer uses the `mike` python package.

 # Building and Testing the Documentation